 13. Milford Sound

 This jaw-dropping natural wonder is included on almost every brochure and tourism video for the South Island – and it’s easy to see why.
 As you drift through the fjord on a boat you will look upward at thousands of feet of cliffs rising from the ocean.
 Rudyard Kipling described it as the 8th wonder of the world and when it rains the waterfalls cascading down the sheer rock faces are even more impressive.
-Boat cruises will take you through these fjords, carved by ancient glaciers… or you can explore them by diving, New Zealand self drive tours, sea kayaking or flying over in a helicopter.
+Boat cruises will take you through these fjords, carved by ancient glaciers… or you can explore them by diving, sea kayaking or flying over in a helicopter.